imCipri/sdcProj1_nd013-c1-vision-starter/README.md

     - model_main_tf2.py - to launch training
     - reference/ - reference training with the unchanged config file
     - experiment0/ - used random_adjust brightness and random_crop_image to augment the data
-    - experiment1/ - tested the rmsprop optimizer
+    - experiment1/ - tested the rmsprop optimizer and restored original random_crop_image
-    - experiment2/ - added the random_adjust_contract to augment the data
+    - experiment2/ - added the random_adjust_contrast to augment the data
     - label_map.pbtxt
 ```